gatsbyjs/gatsby/docs/blog/2018-06-24-investigating-gatsby-build-performance-at-scale/index.md

 # Benchmark Parameters

-_Sites tests_
+_Site tests_

-In order to measure the “build performance cost” of each of these three factors, we’ve benchmarked Gatsby build times two different sites, one image-heavy and one markdown-page heavy.
+In order to measure the “build performance cost” of each of these three factors, we’ve benchmarked Gatsby build times for two different sites, one image-heavy and one markdown-page heavy.

 The first site is FreeCodeCamp’s Guide, one of the largest open-source Gatsby sites with around 3,000 pages.
 The second site is an official example, using-gatsby-image, copied into its own repo.
 We’ve run two different versions of this: first, with around 25 images and second, with around 250 images.
 Both sites are running on Gatsby v2.